Title: Electrical

 Available Study Options:

-Apprenticeship, Full Time, Part Time Print
+Apprenticeship, Full Time, Part Time

-Assessment will be made up of externally set and marked on-screen assessments, as well as projects and written assessments set by City & Guilds covering theory and practical skills.
-Workplace performance will be assessed against set assessment criteria and you will complete a portfolio of evidence to show this.
-Apprentices will also complete an end point assessment the AM2S.
-This is a 3 day timed practical and theory assessment requiring you to perform a set of common tasks and procedures that a full scope electrical operative might face when working in commercial or industrial premises as well as dwellings.
+Assessment will be made up of externally set and marked on-screen assessments, as well as projects and written assessments set by City and Guilds, covering both theory and practical skills.
+Workplace performance will be assessed against set assessment criteria, and you will complete a portfolio of evidence to demonstrate this.

-On successful completion of the Apprenticeship you will be a Qualified Electrician and can apply for a Gold Card
+On successful completion of the apprenticeship, you will be a qualified electrician and can apply for a Gold Card.

 Contribution Rules